 Gremlins at work

 There are a few technical glitches.
 The videos buffer an awful lot.
 I swore I changed my password, but it didn’t stick.
-Also I still haven’t managed to get into the Town House forum area.
-I’m asked to Login, even though I already have.
-I feel like I’m in the stairwell scene in Labyrinth.
-But I’m sure I’ll work it out.
+I felt like I was stuck in the stairwell scene in Labyrinth trying to get into the Town House forum area which kept asking me to Login.
+However clearing cookies and the classic “turn it off and turn it on again” sorted it.

 Pot luck clicking?

-Like most users, I headed to the top-level navigation.
+Like most users would, I headed to the top-level navigation.
 However this seemed pretty sparse.
 It turns out that some absolute gems are in the footer navigation, such as Cinema.
 I would suggest Jericho Writers add these to the Library section.

 The devil is in the detail